Introduction to OCaml Programming

 • something is needed for all but very small programs: imagine a file system without directories/folders as an analogy to a PL without modules

-• We are not going to study the theory of modules later in the course so will cover a bit more about the principles now
+• We are not going to study the theory of modules later in the course so will cover some of the principles now

 General principles of modules